 Magnitude of the Net Force:

-In this example, the magnitude of the net force is 1.69 N, which is not exactly zero.
-This indicates that the system is not perfectly in equilibrium.
+In this example, the magnitude of the net force is 1.So this indicates that the system is not perfectly in equilibrium.
+Because of that, 69 N, which is not exactly zero.
 Possible reasons for this discrepancy include experimental errors such as inaccurate angle measurements, friction in the pulleys, or uncertainties in the weights.

 Calculating Percent Error